cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 5. The prover generates a proof using *pid*, and *signature* based on the procedure of section (#signer-provided-pid-proof-generation-with-pseudonym).
 6. The prover conveys the *proof* and *pseudonym* to the verifier.
 The verifier uses the procedure of section (#proof-verification-with-pseudonym) to verify the proof.

-## Potential Integration and Participants Knowledge
+## Proof Verification Integration and Participants Knowledge

 Note that we use a three party model of *signer*, *prover*, and *verifier*.
 In the terminology commonly encountered with *credentials* these would correspond to *issuer*, *holder*, and *verifier*.